Best Gloves for Sensitive Skin: Why Synthetic Latex Is Safer Than Natural Latex

 Additional benefits like Strength, Comfort, and Function

 Artificial latex gloves are robust and long-lasting.
 They meet the majority of ASTM D6319 standards, with better puncture resistance and flex.
 They possess the tensile strength necessary to use them in heavy industries involving the use of heavy-duty protective equipment.
 They are also gentle on the skin, hence ensuring they avoid causing hand fatigue upon prolonged usage.
-They are not soluble in oils, chemicals, and solvents, unlike natural latex gloves, and thus easy to manipulate when used in industry and laboratories.
+They are not soluble in oils, chemicals, and solvents, unlike natural latex gloves, and thus are easy to manipulate when used in industry and laboratories.

 Environmental Factors